remp2020/crm-users-module/README.md

 }
 ```

 This was a response from default `UserAuthenticator`.
-If your application use some custom implementation of authenticator
+If your application uses some custom implementation of authenticator
 (e.g. `FooAuthenticator`), the authenticator can add extra parameters to the response:

 ```json5